Do you feel you are just not as mentally sharp as you used to be?

 What to Expect During the Evaluation

-After reviewing your history, Dr. Palmer will administer a series of tests.
-Many tests are verbal, such as listening to Dr. Palmer read information and then repeating back what you remember.
+After reviewing your history, the neuropsychologist will administer a series of tests.
+Many tests are verbal, such as listening to information and then repeating back what you remember.
 Some tests are visual, such as putting blocks together to make designs.
 Computerized tests may also be administered.
 Finally, you will be asked to complete a questionnaire about your mood.

 Most appointments last 3-4 hours.
 Because everyone’s situation is unique, some people will need more time, while others need less.
 We encourage you to bring a bottled water and light snack if you wish.
-Dr. Palmer will offer you periodic breaks during the evaluation.
+Your neuropsychologist will offer you periodic breaks during the evaluation.

 At this time, the Center for NeuroPotential only offers neuropsychological evaluations for adults ages 18 and older.
 If you are looking for an evaluation for a child, please ask your child’s pediatrician for a referral.

-At the Center for NeuroPotential, Dr. Palmer is in-network with Anthem Blue Cross/Blue Shield.
-She can provide you with paperwork to submit to other insurances to help you access your out-of-network benefits.
+At the Center for NeuroPotential, Dr. Palmer is in-network with Anthem Blue Cross/Blue Shield and Husky.
+We can provide you with paperwork to submit to other insurances to help you access your out-of-network benefits.
 We recommend that you call your insurance company to learn about your coverage.
-When calling your insurance, reference procedure code 96118, which is the code for neuropsychological evaluations.

 Please be aware that many insurance companies do not consider neuropsychological testing for ADHD and learning disabilities (e.g., dyslexia) to be medically necessary, and therefore may not cover the evaluation.